 The layer height of your 3D printed objects are important for quality, speed and even strength.
 It’s a good idea figuring out which layer height is the best for your situation.

-I’ve wondered what the best layer height is for certain 3D printing situations, so I done some research about it and will share that in this post.
+I’ve wondered what the best layer height is for certain 3D printing situations, so I did some research about it and will share that in this post.

 The best layer height in 3D printing for a standard 0.4mm nozzle is between 0.2mm and 0.3mm.
 This layer height provides a balance of speed, resolution and printing success.
 Your layer height should be between 25% and 75% of your nozzle diameter or you might run into printing issues.